 We denote the input layer as i, the hidden layer as j and the output layer as k.
 The learning procedure starts off with a random set of weight values w{ji} , which denote the weights of the net input from the ith layer to the jth layer.
 One of the training-set patterns p is used as input to evaluate the output(s) o{pk} in a feedforward manner.
 The errors at the output(s) E_p generally will be quite large, which necessitates changes $\Delta_p w{ji}$ in the weights.
 Using the backpropagation procedure, the net calculates $\Delta_p w{ji}$ for all the w{ji} in the net for the pattern p.
 This procedure is repeated for all the patterns in the training set to yield the resulting Δw{ji} for all the weights for that one presentation.
 The corrections to the weights are made and the output(s) are again evaluated in a feedforward manner.
+Discrepancies between actual and target output values again result in evaluation of weight changes.
+After complete presentation of all patterns in the training set, a new set of weights is obtained and new output(s) are again evaluated in a feedforward manner.
 In a successful learning exercise, the system error will decrease with the number of iterations, and the procedure will converge to a stable set of weights, which will exhibit only small fluctuations in value as further learning is attempted[22].